numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 a `Solver` structure into a `SolverRecipe`.
-In the example code below for a Kaczmarz solver these computations include running `complete_[technique]` for the compression, logging, error, and sub solver techniques, as well as allocating memory for storing the compressed matrix and compressed vector, the solution vector, and update vector. **The views allocated by this function should be replicated in other solver structures to allow for varying sizes of the compression matrix.**
+In the example code below for a Kaczmarz solver these computations include running `complete_[technique]` for the compression, logging, error, and sub solver techniques, as well as allocating memory for storing the compressed matrix and compressed vector, the solution vector, and update vector. **The `views` allocated by this function should be replicated in other multi-compression solver structures to allow for varying sizes of the compression matrix.**
 ```
 function complete_solver(
         solver::Kaczmarz,